thesteau/Dataset-to-Excel/README.md

 ```

 ## Results
-On the entered path, you will find an Excel file with the following details:
+On the entered path, you will find an Excel file with the following merged data with tabs seperated by the subdirectories:
 ```
 SCREENSHOT
 ```